dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 ### Six

+**Module Goal:** how to begin focusing on the data relevant to the research questions at hand and selecting the relevant aspects to further pursue those questions.

 Before your group jumps into the code-heavy part of the module, start off with the quick review of how script files should be organized.
 There will also be a handout for participants to reference as they continue through the modules.
 Participants may be tempted to gloss over this part, but make sure they take the time to get the format down.
 1. load libraries
 2. set variables to be used throughout the script
 3. define all functions
-4. calls/commands to execute the functions
+4. make calls/commands to execute the functions

+Optional Activity: have participants create their own mnemonic device for the above format (LSDM)

 Terminology related to functions: from now on the tutorials will heavily use new phrases to describe how the functions work in relation to the data.
 These phrases are part of programming vernacular, and so they're not jarring to participants, here are some basic definitions to maintain consistency:
 1. call: to execute